basvanwesting/genetic-algorithm/README.md

 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
 * Add simulated annealing strategy
-* Add MultiUniqueDiscrete
+* Rename UniqueDiscreteGenotype to UniqueGenotype as it is discrete by definition
-* Add MultiBinary
+* Add MultiUniqueGenotype, possible to set valid crossover points.

 ## MAYBE
 * Store age on chromosome?